 and I have a lot of experience with computers, so I

 was able to figure out that your instructions imply that I should

 perform certain steps that you never explicitly mention, and they

 imply that I should make changes to the instructions that you never

 explicitly call for.
 Anyway, I

-performed those steps and made those changes that you clearly implied but never explicitly
+cleverly performed those steps and made the changes that you clearly implied but never explicitly

-stated, and now my WordPerfect for 64-bit Windows setup doesn't work at all.
+stated, and now my WP-64 setup doesn't work at all.

 Why did you do this to me?
 Why did you imply that I should do those things that caused so

 many problems?
 How dare you imply such dangerous things?